-After lunch, I drove to Deva fortress.
-The might stone structure is visible from the city centre.
+After lunch, I drove to Deva Fortress.
+The mighty stone structure is visible from the city centre.

 Although it is located on a steep hill, you can drive up to its gate.

-I recommend parking next to Parc Cetate and then walk on the road all the way to the fortress.
+I recommend parking next to Parc Cetate and then walking on the road all the way to the fortress.
 It’s not a long way from there.